PhrozenByte/gh-workflow-immortality/README.md

 Application options:
-  --dry-run           don't actually enable any workflows --help              display this help and exit --version           output version information and exit
+  --dry-run           don't actually enable any workflows --verbose           print a list of issued GitHub API requests --help              display this help and exit --version           output version information and exit